I hope you enjoy reading this blog post.

 Not all cars have fog lights.
 Inspect your vehicle or consult the manufacturer’s manual to learn if you have them.
 Some vehicles also come with rear fog lights.
 They emit red light to alert the oncoming traffic.

-High-beam lights are an integral component of your vehicle lighting system.
+High-beam lights are an integral component of your vehicle’s lighting system.
 They are meant to offer better illumination for nighttime driving in unlit stretches.
 They emit bright and focused light beams that project far into the distance.
 These lights are present within the headlight assembly.
 They offer significantly more brightness than low beams.

-High beams provide long-range visibility, illuminating a broader area of the road ahead.
-They provide additional visibility to spot potential obstacles from a distance.
 The extended field of vision offers you sufficient reaction time and improves your safety.
-You can activate high beams by pushing or pulling the turn signal arm, making them accessible for you.
+You can activate high beams by pushing or pulling the turn signal arm, making them accessible to you.

 However, you should use high beams responsibly to avoid glare and discomfort for other road users.
 The intense beams of these lights can temporarily blind oncoming drivers.
-It can lead to dangerous situations, increasing the risks of accidents.
-Therefore, it’s best to switch them off in well-lit urban areas.

 Understanding the usage of fog lights and high beams is crucial for safe driving.
 Here’s a closer look at when you should use fog lights and high beams: